dec112/viewer/README.md

 There are two locations where the viewer can be configured.

-1. `./src/config/config.js`: This configuration is bundled when you build the project
+1. `./src/config/config.[dev|prod].js`: This configuration is bundled when you build the project (separate configs for dev and prod environment)
 2. `./public/dec112.config.json`: This configuration can always be changed and is loaded asynchronously by the application and overwrites any config parameters previously defined in `config.js`

 ### Sample Configuration